top of page

 4. Personalised Treatment Plan Your treatment may involve a combination of orthotics, shockwave therapy, footwear changes, exercises, or physical therapy to address the issue.

-Prevention: How to Avoid Foot Pain from Gym Workouts
+Prevention: How to Avoid Foot Pain After Exercising and Gym Workouts

-Preventing foot pain requires a proactive approach.
-Follow these tips to protect your feet and keep your workouts pain-free:
+Preventing foot pain after exercising and general gym-related foot problems requires a proactive approach.
+The tendons and bones across the top of your foot absorb significant stress during running, jumping, and lifting.
+Follow these tips to protect your feet and support your training:

 1. Invest in Proper Footwear Choose shoes designed for your specific workout.
 Ensure they fit well, provide adequate support, and are replaced regularly to maintain cushioning and stability.